-The tools shown in Table 7-2 used in the developer testing were used.
+The tools used in the developer testing that are shown in Table 7-2 were used.

-<Conduct of Independent Testing >
+<Conduct of the Independent Testing >

 From the independent testing viewpoints, 11 independent tests and 16 sample tests were conducted.
-Main content of the tests conducted and corresponding viewpoints of independent testing are shown in Table 7-3.
+Main contents of the tests conducted and corresponding viewpoints of the independent testing are shown in Table 7-3.

-Table 7-3 Points of view for the Independent Testing
+Table 7-3 Viewpoints for the Independent Testing

-Independent testing Viewpoints Outline of the independent testing 2.
-4. A test to confirm that the security functions operates well even if backup data has been restored.
+Viewpoints Outline of the Independent Testing 2.
+4. A test to confirm that the security functions operate well even if backup data has been restored.
 3. 4.
 A test concerning print job operations from the client connected through a USB port.
 2. 4.
-A test to confirm that the data clear function operates well even if several operations such as changing a confidential file password or cancellation of a file deletion are added in addition to those performed in the developer testing.
+A test to confirm that the data clear function operates well even if several operations such as changing a confidential file password, cancellation of a file deletion or interruption of a copy job in progress are added in addition to those performed in the developer testing.
 2. 4.
-A test to confirm that the security functions operates well even if a confidential file's property is changed while the MFD operates.
+A test to confirm that the security functions operate well even if a confidential file's property is changed while the MFD operates or if several confidential files are locked.

 1. 4.
 A test to confirm that the network protection function (filter function) operates well when different combinations of IP addresses or MAC addresses are added.
 1. 4.
 A test on the fax flow control function with an external telephone connected.